howardisaacson/Intro-to-Astro-2021/README.md

 [Intro2Astro2019](https://github.com/howardisaacson/Intro-to-Astro-2019)
 [Intro2Astro2020](https://github.com/howardisaacson/Intro-to-Astro-2020)

+If you are interested in participating in Intro-to-Astro in the summer of 2021, as either an undergraduate student or graduate student mentor please click here to fill out your contact information.

 ## Announcement:
 Check this link to [Pathways to Science website ](https://pathwaystoscience.org/Undergrads.aspx) to find Summer 2021 Undegraduate Research Opportunities including SETI opportunities at [Breakthrough Listen](https://seti.berkeley.edu/Internship.html) and Berkeley SETI Research Center (open for 2021).